Youth & The Environment

-All young people should have opportunities to connect with nature and to contribute the power of their leadership and creativity to help ensure a healthy, sustainable environment.
+All young people should have opportunities to connect with nature and contribute their leadership and creativity to help ensure a healthy, sustainable environment.

 In 2014, the Lawson Foundation revised its overall strategic direction to focus on the healthy development of children and youth.
 This triggered an interest in exploring the interdependence of healthy human development and a sustainable environment and led to a decision by the Foundation to support leadership and development opportunities for adolescents and emerging adults within an environmental context.